 The first step in the submission process is to create an app in the developer dashboard.
 For more information, see Create an App Page.

-Then, in the Developer Dashboard, copy or upload your app to the Production (Store) channel for your app to be considered for the Oculus Store.
-See Uploading Android Apps or Uploading Rift Apps for information about how to upload the app packages to the Dashboard.
-Read more about the options for uploading on the Release Channels page.
+Afterwards, copy or upload your app to the Production channel.
+See Uploading Quest Apps or Uploading Rift Apps for information about how to upload the app packages.

 Select App Submission in the App Manager navigation.
 The following image show the App Submission page.